newrelic/infra-integrations-sdk/docs/tutorial.md

 }
 ```

-Let's extend our `populateInventory` function in order to collect the bind configuration parameter from Redis.
+Lets get some more config data and insert it to the inventory using `getRedisConfig()` function.
 By executing
 ```bash
 redis-cli CONFIG GET bind
 ```